-As an employer, it’s important to look carefully at what types of fees EWA vendors charge employees.
+Employers need to look carefully at the types of fees EWA vendors charge, especially any fees charged to your employees.
 While there aren’t yet hard-and-fast rules or regulations around EWA, federal bodies like the Consumer Financial Protection Bureau (CFPB) have put initial guidelines in place to advise that EWA shouldn’t have payday loan-like transaction fees or be harmful to consumers in any way.
-Employers will want to look for a responsible on-demand pay platform so they do right by their employees and build goodwill in a way that will avoid potential future regulatory scrutiny.
+Businesses will want to look for an employer-sponsored financial benefits platform that lets them launch on-demand pay, emergency savings, automatic budgeting and more.
+That way, they do right by their employees and build goodwill in a way that will avoid potential future regulatory scrutiny.

-As a company focused on creating stronger workforces across the nation by offering a responsible on-demand pay solution, we’re always happy to talk to like-minded employers.
-To learn more about all the ways financial wellness products like those offered by Even can help your company’s and retention goals, check out our ebook: A Guide to Financial Wellness: The Employer’s Handbook for Understanding On-Demand Pay and Financial Wellness Benefits.
+As a company focused on creating stronger workforces across the nation by offering an employer-sponsored on-demand pay solution, we’re always happy to talk to like-minded companies.
+To learn more about all the ways financial wellness products like those offered by Even can help your company’s hiring and retention goals, check out our ebook: A Guide to Financial Wellness: The Employer’s Handbook for Understanding On-Demand Pay and Financial Wellness Benefits.